 Looking for the best restaurants in Nice?
 My guide has some incredible restaurants in the city that showcase the best of classic Niçoise cuisine.
 The city has a rich culinary history and there are so many amazing local dishes that you have to try during your stay.

-I’ve been lucky enough to visit the city every summer for the past 9 years so I’ve had the chance to try a lot of restaurants.
-This list is my own personal recommendations that have come over the years from my French speaking foodie friends and Chefs who work in Nice.
+I’ve been lucky enough to visit the city every summer for the past 10 years so I’ve had the chance to try a lot of restaurants.
+This list is based on my own personal recommendations gathered over the years from French-speaking foodie friends and chefs who work in Nice.

 The Best Restaurants in Nice